By: Pivot Energy

 November 14 2019

 Generally speaking, the flatter a site is, the better it will be for solar development.
-That said, solar farm land requirements do not dictate that properties must be perfectly flat for it to work for solar.
-In fact, it can be beneficial for sites to have a slight slope to the south or east to increase the system’s exposure to the sun.
-In addition, developers have been able to construct projects on sites that have a gentle grade and even rolling hills.
-In certain instances, developers can consider doing some earthwork and light tree and shrub removal to prepare a site.
-However, this can add a significant cost to the project and may ultimately kill a project’s viability.
+However, developers have been able to construct projects on sites with a gentle grade and even rolling hills.
+In fact, it can be beneficial for sites to have a slight slope to the south or east, as this will increase the system’s exposure to the sun.
+In certain instances, developers will even consider doing some earthwork or light tree and shrub removal to prepare a site.

-Following topography, the next variable solar developers will consider whether or not a site has significant floodplain or wetland issues.
-Solar farm land requirements say they cannot be constructed within a 100- or 500-year floodplain, and there cannot be any wetlands in the proposed farm area.
-If landowners are not sure if they have wetland or floodplain limitations on their site or think the maps provided by federal agencies are incorrect, developers can work with the appropriate agencies to verify the actual hazard boundaries.
-Developers have found ways to build around these hazards in the past.
-However, it is often a non-starter for project development.
+Significant floodplain or wetland issues can prevent solar projects from getting off the ground.
+Solar farms cannot be constructed within wetlands and usually require additional due diligence to build on a 100- or 500-year floodplain.
+If you’re not sure if you have wetland or floodplain limitations on your site or think that the maps provided by federal agencies are incorrect, you can ask a developer to work with the appropriate agencies to verify the actual hazard boundaries.
+It is certainly possible for developers to build around these hazards, however, it is generally considered a non-starter for most project development.

-In order to construct a solar farm, developers must work with the local authority having jurisdiction (AHJ) to obtain the appropriate
+To construct a solar farm, developers must work with your local authority having jurisdiction (AHJ) to obtain the appropriate permits, including:

-It’s helpful that a site be located within a jurisdiction that has either established a protocol for permitting solar farms or is willing to work with developers to identify appropriate permitting requirements.
+Additionally, if your land is located within a jurisdiction that has established a protocol for permitting solar farms (such as VA, MD, DE, NJ, NY, PA, OH, IL, MI, CA, NM, and TX) or if you’re willing to work with developers to identify appropriate permitting requirements, it is more likely that you will experience a smoother permitting process.
 While most cities and counties have either created solar specific rules or have qualified solar within an appropriate existing category, other AHJs require an overly cumbersome permitting threshold.
-For many solar farms, these exhaustive permitting requirements can be time and capital intensive for a project to meet already tight budgets and construction deadlines.
-Whenever possible, solar developers are always willing to work with an AHJ to develop appropriate permitting requirements, guidelines, and procedures.
+Solar developers are always willing to work with your local AHJ to develop appropriate permitting requirements, guidelines, and procedures.

-Finally, when determining whether or not a site works for solar, it is also important to consider if solar is a good fit for the landowner.
-After all, there are many key benefits to leasing land for solar farm development.
-Most landowners who lease their land to solar developers do so for financial reasons.
-For sites that have historically been used for agricultural production, solar may make sense if a landowner has historically utilized the land for lower value commodity crops, the site has limited access to water (often referred to as “water rights”), or the site has rocky or unproductive soil.
-Solar can also be a good fit for industrial or commercial properties that have limited site access, which prevents development opportunities.
-If a site is nearby certain industrial uses such feedlots, sewage or waste-water treatment plants, storage facilities, or other commercial-industrial uses, solar tucks in nicely.
-Whatever the site has historically been used for, it is key that the landowner is motivated to lease their land for the long-term contract that is typically required for a solar farm.
+Solar may make sense if: you have historically utilized the land for lower-value commodity crops, you have limited access to water (often referred to as “water rights”), or your land is rocky or contains unproductive soil.
+Additionally, solar can be a good fit for industrial or commercial properties with limited site access, preventing development opportunities.
+Solar is a great option if your land is nearby feedlots, sewage or waste-water treatment plants, storage facilities, or other commercial-industrial uses.
+Whatever the site has historically been used for, it is key that the landowner is able to lease their land for the long-term contract that is typically required for a solar farm.

-If you own land and are interested in learning whether or not it is a good fit for a solar farm, please reach out to us at Land@pivotenergy.net.
-One of our project developers is happy to look at your site and walk you through the viability of a project working.
+If you’re interested in learning whether or not solar is a good fit for your land, please reach out to us at Land@pivotenergy.net.
+Our project developers are happy to look at your site and get this process started.